bitvavo/python-bitvavo-api/README.md

 #### REST requests

-For all functions, required parameters are passed as separate values, optional parameters are passed as a dictionary; return parameters are in dictionary format such that `response['<key>'] = '<value>'`.
-Only when [placing orders](#place-order) some of the optional parameters are required, since a limit order requires more information than a market order.
+For all functions, required parameters are passed as separate values, optional parameters are passed as a dictionary.
+Return parameters are in dictionary format: `response['<key>'] = '<value>'`.
+However, as a limit order requires more information than a market order, some optional parameters are required when you [place an order](#place-order).

 #### Get time
 ```python